-A key part of the program to address migraine headaches at The Raj Ayurveda Health Center is Panchakarma, the traditional detoxification and purification treatments of Ayurveda.
+A key part of the program to address migraine headaches at The Raj Ayurveda Health Center is Panchakarma, the traditional purification treatments of Ayurveda.
 Panchakarma is a powerful tool for removing imbalances and the basis of migraine and headaches.
 The multi-modality approach works by:

 1) Loosening impurities from where they have been deeply embedded in the tissues